Predicting fluid-structure interaction with graph neural networks: Experiments

 In this section, we evaluate the framework constructed in Sec. \ref{sec:framework}, focusing on its capability to learn the temporal evolution of the FSI system and make accurate temporal roll-out predictions.
-We consider a representative FSI system of an elastically-mounted cylinder in a laminar flow.
-In the remaining parts of this section, we will first introduce the generation of the ground truth train and testing data sets, followed by the setup of the model and how it is trained.
-We then present the metrics used for the evaluation, as well as the results.
+We consider two representative FSI systems, namely an elastically-mounted cylinder in a uniform flow, and a hyperelastic plate attached to a fixed cylinder in a channel flow.
+In the remaining parts of this section, we will first introduce the generation of the ground truth training and testing data sets, followed by the setup of the model and how it is trained.
+We then discuss the metrics to be used for the evaluation.
+The results will be presented and discussed in the subsequent Sec. \ref{sec:results}.